Queen Mary University of London: National

-Queen Mary ranks eighth in the UK in the CWTS Leiden Ranking 2016.
-Queen Mary ranks 13th in the U.S. News & World Report Best Global Universities in the United Kingdom, and fifth in London.
-In Times Higher Education Best universities in the UK 2017, it has been ranked 15th.
-The Guardian ranks Queen Mary in the University league tables 2017 first for Media & Film Studies, second for Medicine in the UK, third in the UK for Dentistry, ninth for History in the UK, fifth for Law in the UK.
-The Complete University Guide 2019 ranks Queen Mary 38th overall.

 In the 2021 Research Excellence Framework (REF), which assesses the quality of research in UK higher education institutions, Queen Mary is ranked 19th by GPA and 21st for research power (the grade point average score of a university, multiplied by the full-time equivalent number of researchers submitted).

-Queen Mary students feature in the top 10 in the UK for graduate starting salaries, according to The Times and Sunday Times University League Table 2016.
+The Complete University Guide 2026 ranks Queen Mary 41st overall and 16th for Research Quality.
+According to The Times and Sunday Times University League Table 2025, Queen Mary ranks 39th overall and 17th for Research Quality in the UK.

 International

-U.S. News & World Report 2022-23 ranked Queen Mary as 100th in the world.
-Similarly, QS World University Rankings 2022 ranked Queen Mary as 117th in the world.
-Times Higher Education World University Rankings 2021 ranked Queen Mary 110th in the world.
-Academic Ranking of World Universities 2020 ranks Queen Mary between 201 and 300 in the world.
-The university was ranked 51st in the world in the CWTS Leiden Ranking 2018.
+U.S. News & World Report 2025-26 ranked Queen Mary as 94th in the world.
+Similarly, QS World University Rankings 2026 ranked Queen Mary as 110th in the world.
+Times Higher Education World University Rankings 2025 ranked Queen Mary 141st in the world.
+Academic Ranking of World Universities 2024 ranks Queen Mary between 201 and 300 in the world.
+The university was ranked 395th in the world in the CWTS Leiden Ranking 2024.

+Queen Mary ranks 9th in the U.S. News & World Report Best Global Universities in the United Kingdom, and 4th in London.
+In Times Higher Education Best universities in the UK 2025, it has been ranked 17th.

-Queen Mary was ranked 11th in Europe in the CWTS Leiden Ranking 2016.
-The university was ranked 47th in the 2017 U.S. News & World Report Best Global Universities in Europe.
-2017 Times Higher Education ranked Queen Mary equal 46th among European universities.
+Queen Mary was ranked 118th in Europe in the CWTS Leiden Ranking 2024.
+The university was ranked 30th in the 2025-26 U.S. News & World Report Best Global Universities in Europe.
+2017 Times Higher Education ranked Queen Mary 60th among European universities.

 Subject specific

+The Guardian University league tables 2025 ranks Queen Mary 9th in the UK for Media & Film Studies, 24th for Medicine, 9th for Dentistry, 20th for General Engineering and 12th for Law.